-There are seven diatomic elements and they are very easy to memorize.
+There are seven diatomic elements to remember in chemistry.

 How to Remember The Diatomic Elements in 3 Steps